jo-elimu/ethtaipei2024-hackathon/README.md

 # Radical DAO Transparency

-> A tool for DAOs to create roles (and role levels).
+> A tool for DAOs to know what their members are really like.
 Similar to Ray Dalio's [Radical Transparency](https://www.youtube.com/watch?v=3kUQlAUoDPw#t=13m10s) system, but adapted to a Web3 world.

 [ETHTaipei 2024 hackathon project](https://taikai.network/ethtaipei/hackathons/hackathon-2024/projects/cltxxre4v0dxrwc01dvzpubvt)